|

 Old Prune: Ohhh.

-unseen organist seizes the moment and the Old Drunk
+[Theunseen organist seizes the moment and the Old Drunkbreaks out singing with a deep but inebriatedvoice:]

 Old Prune: You tell 'em, George!

-It's the holidays - There's a drink that's right
+It’s the holidays – There’s a drink that’s rightfor you

 Old Drunk: I know that's true!